tenpagesli/CST2335/README.md

 # CST2335
 For Android Course Group Project

+!!!!!!!!IMPORTANT!!!!
+Let's start with "dev/V1.0".
+The "startPoint" is for if anything happens, we can go back to the very first point....

 A> File Packaging Rules:
 1. Java related files:
    a.
 There are 4 folders named by our names.